willie68/PythonTPS_SPS/README.md

 # tpsemu.py

-THis is a single step emulator.
+This is a single step emulator.
 You can use TPS files as well as HEX files in IntelHex format.

 TPS Files as HEX Files can be created with the windows TPS/SPS Emulator: https://wkla.no-ip.biz/ArduinoWiki/doku.php?id=arduino:arduinosps:spsemu